chef-boneyard/chef-web-docs-2016/chef_master/source/resource_common.rst

 Examples
 -----------------------------------------------------
-The following examples show how to use custom attributes in a recipe.
+The following examples show how to use common attributes in a recipe.

 **Use the ignore_failure common attribute**